flamelink/flamelink/docs/schemas.md

 #### Available Options

-The following optional options can be specified when retrieving your schema(s):
+The following options can be specified when retrieving your schema(s):

 ##### Fields